ClaudioPaterniti/translate_subs_gemini/README.md

 ```

 Setup an appropriate prompt.txt to guide the translation.
-Gemini settings can be configured in gemini_config.json
+Gemini and other settings can be configured in config.json

 ## How to